smilealdway/PowerMCP/README.md

 ## 🌟 What is MCP?

-The <a href="https://modelcontextprotocol.io/introduction" target="_blank">Model Context Protocol</a> (MCP) is a revolutionary standard that enables AI applications to seamlessly connect with various external tools.
+The <a href="https://modelcontextprotocol.io/introduction" target="_blank" rel="noopener noreferrer">Model Context Protocol</a> (MCP) is a revolutionary standard that enables AI applications to seamlessly connect with various external tools.
 Think of MCP as a universal adapter for AI applications, similar to what USB-C is for physical devices.
 It provides:

 - Standardized connections to power system software and data sources
 - Secure and efficient data exchange between AI agents and power systems